-Rates shown do not include sales and accommodations tax, usually a total of 11% for properties with five or more rooms, or service charge, in any.
+Rates shown do not include sales and accommodations tax, usually a total of 13%, or service charge, if any.

-Asheville Swiss Chalets has 11 rental cottages off Tunnel Road in East Asheville.
-The management stresses that the rental chalets accept dogs.
-Rates for one- to three-bedroom cottages range from $145 to $350, with a three- to seven-night minimum, depending on the time of year.
-Weekly rates are $910 to $1,900.
-The premier units, such as the Matterhorn ($225 per night on weekends in-season, sleeps four) two-bedroom, two-bath units have gas fireplaces, decks, large, flat-screen TVs and other amenities.
+Asheville Swiss Chalets has 11 rental cottages off Tunnel Road in East Asheville and in Weaverville, mostly spread out in residential areas.
+The management stresses that the rentals accept dogs.
+Rates for one- to three-bedroom cottages range from $125 to $395, with a three- to seven-night minimum, depending on the time of year and day of week.
+Cleaning fees range from $45 to $150 per stay.

-Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 13 rustic mountain log and wood cabins.
-Rates from $110 to $170 per night, double, with a three- or four-night minimum.
-Extra adults are $20 each, children $10 each.
+Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 12 rustic mountain log and wood cabins, a large lodge house, two “tiny houses” and three yurts on 50 acres in a rural area about 25 minutes west of Downtown Asheville.
+Rates from $100 to $350 per night, double, depending on day of week and month of year.
 Most cabins have kitchens, gas fireplaces and air-conditioning.
-Pets accepted in most cabins.
-Mountain Springs Cabins is now owned by RVC, an eight-unit group of cottages colonies and campgrounds in the Southeast.
+Dogs accepted (no cats) in most cabins with a refundable pet fee, but not in yurts.
+Mountain Springs Cabins is now a part of RVC, a group of cottages colonies and campgrounds in the Southeast

 All content copyright © Lan Sluder except selected photographs used by permission and brief quotations or other fair use text, which are owned by the copyright holder.